Shad0603/Weather-App/README.md

 # Weather App

 This Weather App fetches weather data for a specified city or multiple cities, filtering them based on a user-defined temperature threshold.
-Built using Node.js, Express, and Axios, this app leverages the OpenWeatherMap API.
+Built using Node.js, Express, and Axios, this app leverages the OpenWeatherMap API. basic unit testing is also implementing using Jest.

 [![My Skills](https://skillicons.dev/icons?i=js,nodejs,express,jest&theme=light)](https://skillicons.dev)
 ## Features